GoogleCloudPlatform/cloud-hackathons/hacks/bq-dwh/README.md

 We've already created a Cloud Composer environment for you.
 You need to configure and run [this DAG](https://raw.githubusercontent.com/meken/gcp-dataform-bqdwh/v2.0/dags/etlflow.py) (Directed Acyclic Graph, a collection of tasks organized with dependencies and relationships) on that environment.
 The DAG is scheduled to run daily at midnight, pulls source data from different source systems (although in our case it's using a dummy operator to illustrate the idea), runs the Dataform pipeline to generate all of the required tables, and finally runs the latest version of our churn model on our customer base to predict which customers will be churning (and stores the predictions in a new BigQuery table).

 Find the DAGs bucket for the Cloud Composer environment and copy the provided DAG into the correct location.
-Update the environment variables to refer to the correct Dataform repository and use the tag `v1.0` as the Git reference.
+Update the _environment variables_ of the Cloud Composer environment to refer to the correct Dataform repository and use the tag `v1.0` as the Git reference.

-TODO make the DAG available

 ### Success Criteria